test-IO/testio-guides/src/pages/docs/jira_server/change_severity.md

 ---
-title: "Bug Triage: Changing Severity of Test IO Bug"
+title: Change Severity of Test IO Bug
 description: Learn how to change severity of the Test IO Bug.
 ---